gvsoc/gvsoc/docs/developer/src/hwpe/task3/task_0.rst

 1. Getting Familiar with the HWPE model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's have a look at the folder ``simple_hwpe``.
-It is very simple and useless at the moment, but we will start building the Hwpe model by adding the necessary functional elements.
+It is very simple and models nothing useful at the moment, but we will start building the Hwpe model by adding the necessary functional elements.
 The folder structure looks like the following: